Introducing the 2nd Annual Global Blind Birder Bird-a-Thon 2026

 All are welcome, from experienced birders to beginners just discovering their first birdsong.

-How it works:
+How does it work?

-Participants count any bird they hear or see during their 24-hour period, which will be reported to your country’s species compiler.
+Participants count any bird species they hear or see during their 24-hour period, which will be reported to your country’s species compiler.
 You may use tools such as the Merlin Bird ID app or recording devices to assist in identification.
+If you bird with a sighted partner, birds they identify can be counted if you also hear or see them yourself.

 Blind Birder Community Conversations